 A rendering showing a proposed housing development next to the clocktower in downtown Santa Cruz.

 Two plan sets have been submitted to Santa Cruz city officials to redevelop 2020 N. Pacific Ave.
-The larger plan includes 260 homes in an 18-story building.
 (Workbench)

 Project name: Clocktower Center